Product formula for p-adic epsilon factors: Introduction

 To state the $p$-adic product formula let us review the definitions of local and global epsilon factors for holonomic $\ms{D}^{\dagger}$-modules.
 The Poincar\'{e} duality was established for overconvergent $F$-isocrystals in the works of Berthelot \cite{BePoinc}, Crew \cite{Crew:ens} and Kedlaya \cite{KeDuke}, and for the theory of $\ms{D}^{\dagger}$-modules by the first author \cite{Abe3} based on the results of Virrion \cite{Vir}.
 This gives a functional equation for the $L$-function (Caro \cite{Caro:courbes}, Etesse-LeStum \cite{LE}) of $\ms{M}$, see \S\ref{sb:main}.
-The constant appearing in this functional equation is $\varepsilon(\ms{M}):= \prod_{r\in\ZZ} \det(-F; H^rf_+\ms{M}(-1))^{(-1)^{r+1}}$, where $f\colon X\rightarrow \Spec(k)$ is the structural morphism, and it is called the \emph{global} epsilon factor of $\ms{M}$.
+The constant appearing in this functional equation is $\varepsilon(\ms{M}):= \prod_{r\in\ZZ} \det(-F; H^rf_+\ms{M})^{(-1)^{r+1}}$, where $f\colon X\rightarrow \Spec(k)$ is the structural morphism, and it is called the \emph{global} epsilon factor of $\ms{M}$.

 The \emph{local} epsilon factor of an arithmetic $\ms{D}$-module $\ms{M}$ at a closed point $x$ of $X$ is defined up to the choice of a meromorphic differential form $\omega\neq0$ on $X$.
 To define it, we restrict $\ms{M}$ to the complete {\it trait} $S_x$ of $X$ at $x$.
-To define the local factors $\varepsilon(\ms{M}|_{S_x},\omega)$, we consider a localizing triangle, cf.\ (\ref{anotherloctriag}); hence, by linearity, we are reduced to defining the epsilon factors for punctual modules and for free differential modules on the Robba ring with Frobenius structure.
+To define the local factors $\varepsilon(\ms{M}|_{S_x},\omega)$, we consider a localizing triangle, cf.\ (\ref{anotherloctriag}); hence, by linearity, it remains to define the epsilon factors for punctual modules and for free differential modules on the Robba ring with Frobenius structure.
 The former case is explicit; the latter was done in \cite{Marmora:Facteurs_epsilon} via the Weil-Deligne representation attached to free differential modules by the $p$-adic monodromy theorem.

 The product formula (Theorem \ref{Product formula}) states that for any holonomic $F$-$\ms{D}^{\dagger}$-module $\ms{M}$ on $X$, we have

 where $g$ is the genus of $X$, $r(\ms{M})$ denotes the generic rank of $\ms{M}$, $|X|$ is the set of closed points of $X$, and $\omega\neq0$ is a meromorphic differential form on $X$.
 This formula can be seen as a multiplicative generalization of Grothendieck-Ogg-Shafarevich formulas in rigid cohomology.